gasparka/pyha/docs/types.rst

 Builtins
 --------

 Integers are synthesised into 32-bit logic, thought there may be optimizations.
+Variable bit-width integers can be implemented with the ``Sfix`` class.
 Booleans are fully usable.

-Any Pyha object or builtin can be an list element.
-Lists can be used as registers, function inputs/outputs and simulation top level inputs/outputs.
+Any Pyha object or builtin can be used in a list.
+Lists can be used as registers, function inputs/outputs or simulation top-level inputs/outputs.

 Example of ``bool`` shift-register: